davidthings/hdelk/docs/top.md

 - **Create a Style system** There is only one "style", any others are the "find the place in the code and change it" kind
 - **Add instructions for use with NodeJS** So far this is a browser focused effort.
+- **Elk Node Label Bug** There seems to be a bug when labels are not centered.
+The space allowed is made twice as big as it should be.
+Leaf nodes in HDElk have centered labels so this is OK, but parent nodes do reserve too label space since the labels are H_CENTER, V_TOP
+- **Elk Self Connection Label Bug** Labels on edges connecting two ports on the same node do not appear.
+- **Enable Low Level Drawing** Since all the code is right there, it would be easy to call into it to create manual diagrams - i.e. without Elk.
+This could be helpful when trying to do something different.

 Please feel free to create Issues and Pull Requests.